Starou/django-yaaac/README.txt

 ===============================

-*Yaaac* is lightweight Django application providing Ajax search to admin foreign-key form fields in addition to the *raw_id_fields* related lookup and - *cerise sur le gâteau* - it is usable outside the admin.
+*Yaaac* is lightweight Django application providing Ajax search to admin foreign-key form fields in addition to the *raw_id_fields* related lookup and - *cerise sur le gateau* - it is usable outside the admin.

 Examples